ld32/SmartSlurm/README.md

 Check if there input file list and this job does not depend on other jobs
 inputSize: 1465
-Running: estimateMemTime.sh useMemTimeWithInput none 1465
+Running: estimateMemTime.sh findNumber none 1465
 Estimating mem:
 Finala: 0.001952218430034 Finalb: 0.660000000000000 Maximum: 7325.000000000000000
 mem formula: ( 0.001952218430034 x 1465 + 0.660000000000000 ) x 1.0